 “Chief Minister Narendra Modi was elected from Rajkot, through a by-election held in February 2002, barely a week before the Godhra incident.
 Statements of witnesses placed before the Tribunal stated that during his election campaign the community of Dawoodi Vohras had contributed generously, in lakh of rupees, to his election fund.
 The Bohra community had felicitated him and wished his political career well.
 Young Muslim girls had fed him ice cream.
 These gestures were only repaid by the targeting and burning down of all the major Bohra owned factories in Rajkot, amounting to a staggering Rs.
 300 crore

 Hiren Pandya did not live long after he made the statement against Modi’s role in the genocide.
 He was shot and found dead in his Maruti car on 26th March, 2003.
-A minor thug named Asghar Ali from Hyderabad and eleven men of the Muslim community were prosecuted by CBI on charge of murdering Hiren Pandya.
+Being shot dead or dead without a reason later extended to many, including a Supreme Court Judge who was enquiring into another murder case.
+In Pandya’s murder case, a minor thug named Asghar Ali from Hyderabad and eleven men of the Muslim community were prosecuted by CBI on charge of murdering Hiren Pandya.
 The High Court threw out the convenient and ridiculous case of murder against Asghar Ali and his associates as unsustainable for want of credible evidence.
 Within a minute of his release, Asghar Ali was arrested in the name of another alleged crime, reminiscent of an instance described by Nelson Mandela ( I am only comparing the instances, not the personalities).
 This time the magistrate who was to frame the charges acquitted him.
 Like Indira government, not to mention CIA-FBI of the US, BJP government in Gujarat had its own hit-men and it spared little thought for scapegoats’ lives.

 “The “Prosecution” of those supposed to be involved in the riot and massacre in a bakery was such an eyewash that the Supreme Court Chief Justice VN Khare said in open court: